AmirMotefaker/AmirMotefaker/README.md

 - My goal is initially to become a good Data Analyst and eventually a Data Scientist.

-- In my free time, I solve problems on (https://projecteuler.net/) and read repositories on GitHub and Q&A on StackOverflow.
+- In my free time, I read repositories on GitHub and Q&A on Stack Overflow..

 - How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/amirmotefaker)